Property tax assessment appeal: Should you appeal your property assessment in Duval County, Texas?

-Is your Duval County house over evaluated?
+Is your Duval County home over assessed?

 Is it worth submitting an appeal?

-Property Tax Valuation - How to Calculate
+Property Tax Valuation